Christmas and Easter are times of year that a lot of people look forward to.

 To have an inclusive, yet diverse environment, reinforce to your staff that all voices are welcome and that your company encourages divergent voices, which may produce a happier, productive and beneficial work environment.

 Have you considered having a New Year's party instead of planning a Christmas party?
 This type of party can get everyone on board with the company's mission and vision for the New Year, and your staff may have more time to attend.
 This is the small stuff which can really make a difference when it comes to inclusive and positive workplace cultures.

 Treat the needs of different employees about religious or holiday celebrations with flexibility.
 Your employee’s beliefs and culture can have a huge impact on their lives, so ensuring they can be acknowledged and respected in the workplace, can make a real difference to their engagement with your organisation.

 Depending on the needs of the business, consider offering flexible holidays as part of your paid holiday schedule – after all, not everyone will be celebrating during the traditional Easter and Christmas breaks but may appreciate being given time instead to celebrate their own culture’s big days.

 BUILD A WORKPLACE CULTURE THAT BUILDS GREAT BUSINESS

 Not sure where to start when it comes to having an inclusive workplace culture?
 Don’t worry – we can help!
-Check out our free online guide: The Essential Guide to Festive Motivation, Incentives and Rewards via the link below and get the full lowdown on what you can do to build a workplace culture that works for everyone at Christmas!
+Check out our free online guide: The Essential Guide to Festive Motivation, Incentives and Rewards via the link below and get the full lowdown on what you can do to build a workplace culture that works for everyone!